selkies-project/docker-nvidia-glx-desktop/README.md

 Datacenter (Tesla) GPUs seem to only support resolutions of up to around 2560 x 1600 at 60 hz (`VIDEO_PORT` must be kept to `DFP` instead of changing to `DP-0` or other DisplayPort identifiers).
 The K40 (Kepler) GPU did not support RandR (required for some graphical applications using SDL and other graphical frameworks).
 Other Kepler generation Datacenter GPUs (maybe except the GRID K1 and K2 GPUs with vGPU capabilities) are also unlikely to support RandR, thus Datacenter GPU RandR support probably starts from Maxwell.
 Other tested Datacenter GPUs (V100, T4, A40, A100) support all graphical applications that consumer GPUs support.
 However, the performances were not better than consumer GPUs that usually cost a fraction of Datacenter GPUs, and the maximum supported resolutions were even lower.

 ---
-This project involved a collaboration effort with [Itopia](https://itopia.com)'s [Dan Isla](https://github.com/danisla) (founder of the [Selkies Project](https://github.com/selkies-project)), incorporating the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop streaming application.
-Commercial support for this container may be available from [Itopia](https://itopia.com).
+This project involved a collaboration effort with members of the [Selkies Project](https://github.com/selkies-project), incorporating the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop streaming application.
+Commercial support for this container is available with [itopia Spaces](https://itopiaspaces.com).

 This work was supported in part by NSF awards CNS-1730158, ACI-1540112, ACI-1541349, OAC-1826967, OAC-2112167, CNS-2120019, the University of California Office of the President, and the University of California San Diego's California Institute for Telecommunications and Information Technology/Qualcomm Institute.
 Thanks to CENIC for the 100Gbps networks.